 Buying a new home

 Increasingly, buyers are being advised by their mortgage lenders and solicitors to seek an Asbestos Survey prior to exchange of contracts.
-Quite apart from the health implications, such a document can help establish whether the value of the property is affected by finding asbestos, given the cost and hassle of removing it.
-Furthermore, if you are buying to let, you are under a legal obligation to manage the risk from exposure
+Apart from the health implications, such a document can also help establish whether the value of the property is affected by finding asbestos, given the cost and hassle of removing it.
+Furthermore, if you are buying to let, you are under a legal obligation to manage the risk of exposure.

 Selecting a surveyor